What's that number? Where did it come from?

-What if every number could carry its own description around with it -- the way text carries its font and point-size?
-This would change everything.
+What if every number could carry its own description locked inside -- the way text carries its font and point-size?
+You'd be confident about data anywhere you see it, not just when locked in a back-office database.

-A truenumber is an individually managed packet of information that looks like an ordinary number or fact in a spreadsheet cell, program code, web or connected device.
-It contains secure "DNA" encoding its meaning, origin and context so it remains fully traceable, self-describing and secure.
-And the same truenumber can be on a web page, in program code, or a measurement on the Internet of Things.
-It can pick up annotations as it travels, but never lose its original meaning.
+A truenumber is a small packet of information that looks like an ordinary number or fact in a spreadsheet cell, program code, web or connected device.
+It contains secure "DNA" encoding its meaning, origin and context so it stays fully self-described and traceable wherever it goes.
+It can pick up annotations, pedigree and provenance as it travels, and every truenumber is keyed to a copy in the cloud where collections of them can be managed for search and collaboration.

 For business end-users